 Don’t forget to enter the date for this data period, whether the day/month or the end date if it is a weekly dashboard.
 After that, simply press the “Update Dashboard" button and your web analytics dashboard is ready to go.

 Our web analytics template here contains a fairly standard layout for a dashboard, covering all the basic information that key stakeholders might require.
 However, they might also want to see easy-to-read, visual funnels, top 5/10 tables, or indexed data within the dashboard.
-This is all possible with customized dashboards.
+This is all possible with customised dashboards.